hwu39/US-Coronavirus-Tracker-Spring-boot-Rest-Angular/README.md

   This will automatically start the Angular application and create a proxy for the rest service.
   The proxy setup in proxy.config.json is used to prevent CORS (Cross-Origin-Resource-sharing) restrictions in browsers.

+  To test the whole application, go to http://localhost:4200 in your browser.